HashTucE/Mediscreen/README.md

 <p align="center">
   <img src=https://user-images.githubusercontent.com/95872501/224263030-d59df305-01d0-4e08-a57b-7c4ba3580a13.png>
 </p>
+If needed, don't forget to check the application.properties of Patient and the docker-compose.yml (patient.ms and patient.db) of Mediscreen to replace your credentials for MySQL.
+You can do the same thing for Note even if on this project I have not set any credentials.

 4. For all these microservices, generate a package as .jar running the following command to a prompt when you are located to the root of each project folder:
     ```